entrypoint-lv/DataTableQueryBuilder/docs/guide/index.md

-﻿# LINQ query builder for JavaScript datatables
+﻿# .NET LINQ query builder for JavaScript datatables

+With this builder, you can implement server-side paging, filtering and sorting for any JavaScript datatable with just a few lines of code.

-This builder dynamically transforms requests coming from JavaScript datatable into LINQ queries against the Entity Framework data model.
+The builder dynamically transforms AJAX requests coming from a JavaScript datatable into LINQ queries against the Entity Framework data model.

-Can be used with ANY JavaScript datatable component that supports server-side processing.
+Can be used with any JavaScript datatable component that supports server-side processing.

 Currently tested on [TanStack Table](https://tanstack.com/table), [datatables.net](https://datatables.net) and [vue-good-table](https://xaksis.github.io/vue-good-table/).

-## Usage with TanStack Table or other JavaScript datatables
+## General usage (TanStack Table and others)

 Install the [DataTableQueryBuilder.Generic](https://www.nuget.org/packages/datatablequerybuilder.generic/) NuGet package: